offchan42/machine-learning-curriculum/README.md

 * [Pedro Domingos](https://homes.cs.washington.edu/~pedrod/) he wrote the book *The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World*, [watch his TEDx talk here](https://www.youtube.com/watch?v=qIZ5PXLVZfo)
-* [Emad Mostaque](https://twitter.com/EMostaque) he is the founder of [stability.ai](https://stability.ai/), a company that releases many open source AI models
+* [Emad Mostaque](https://twitter.com/EMostaque) he is the founder of [stability.ai](https://stability.ai/), a company that releases many open source AI models including Stable Diffusion
-* [Sam Altman](https://twitter.com/sama) he is the president of OpenAI, a company that releases many open source AI models and released ChatGPT.
+* [Sam Altman](https://twitter.com/sama) he is the president of OpenAI, a company that releases ChatGPT

 ## Cutting-Edge Research Publishers